google/objax/docs/source/index.rst

 Often they read the code of some technique, say an Adam optimizer, to understand how it works so they can extend it or design a new optimizer.
-This is how machine learning frameworks differ from standard libraries: a large class of users not only look at the APIs but also at the code under these APIs.
+This is how machine learning frameworks differ from standard libraries: a large class of users not only look at the APIs but also at the code behind these APIs.

 Coded for simplicity
 ^^^^^^^^^^^^^^^^^^^^

 Source code should be understandable by everyone, including users without background in computer science.
 So how simple is it really?
 Judge for yourself with this tutorial: :doc:`notebooks/Logistic_Regression`.

 Object-oriented
 ^^^^^^^^^^^^^^^